egeraridis/ML-and-DL-Approaches-on-Energy-Disaggregation-Problems/README.md

-# Energy Disaggregation using Machine Learning Approaches
+# Energy Disaggregation using Machine & Deep Learning Approaches

 ## Overview
 Effective energy management is one of the most critical issues of our time.
 Energy production remains a polluting and costly process, with approximately 80% still provided by non-renewable sources, even in developed countries.
 By knowing how much energy each household appliance consumes individually, consumers can save money by reducing the use of energy-intensive devices and simultaneously reduce their carbon footprint.